What's all the excitement about I Bonds?

 How you can make this work for you

-If you're saving up for something over the short term, meaning five years or less, like a new car, a kitchen overhaul, or a family vacation, you may want to check out I Bonds for a short-term investment strategy that won't leave you sweating about losing your cash due to market fluctuations.
-Considering the Federal Reserve’s interest rate policy fighting to reduce inflation, it wouldn’t hurt to run this by your financial advisor to see how the current I Bond rates compare to other short-term investment options, such as CDs and high-yield savings accounts.
+If you’re saving up for something over the short term, meaning five years or less, such as a new car, a kitchen overhaul, or a family vacation, you may want to check out I Bonds for a short-term investment strategy that won’t leave you sweating about losing your investment due to market fluctuations.
+Considering the Federal Reserve’s interest rate policy to reduce inflation, consider discussing this with your financial professional to see how the current I Bond rates compare to other short-term investment options, such as CDs and high-yield savings accounts.

 The bottom line

+So, are I Bonds a good investment?
 I Bonds may not be the most glamorous investment option.
-But they’re an option that may be worth reviewing for individuals who want to protect their savings from inflation and earn a predictable rate of return.
+But they may be worth reviewing for individuals who want to protect their savings from inflation and earn a predictable rate of return.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.